tenchi-security/zanshin-cli/README.md

 ##### `zanshin organization scan_target scan start`

-Starts a scan on the specified scan target.
+Start a new scan on the specified scan target.

 **Usage**: